umutto/buddy-19/README.md

 - Guess the song game (playing youtube music in the background and trying to guess the song title or the artist)

 ---

+## About usage data

+- This app uses google analytics with anonymized user ID's to measure usage data.
+Nothing you enter (be it usernames, quizzes, messages, answers etc.. ) is sent and used by us or a third party.

 ## Attributions